 I am an experienced SEND professional who loves teaching children in many settings.
 My 21 year career includes childcare, teaching, leadership, and home education.
-My journey from teaching assistant to Inclusion Leader and then to specialist home education teacher has given me a deep, nuanced understanding of how children learn and thrive.
-I have a passion for supporting children and families and spend much of my time doing so as a primary school SENCO.
+My journey from teaching assistant to Inclusion Leader and then to specialist home education teacher has given me a deep, nuanced understanding of how to help children learn and thrive.
+I have a passion for supporting children and families and spend much of my time doing so as a part time primary school SENCO.

 Loading...